• Skip to main content

 HONEOYE (18-2) 83

-Landon Washburn had a double-double for Honeoye with a game-leading 36 points and 11 boards.
+Landon Washburn had a double-double for Honeoye with a game-leading 36 points and 11 boards as the Bulldogs, ranked No. 2 NYSSWA Class C, won their 10th straight to close the regular season.
 Braiden Schneider scored 14 of his 24 points in the first half, while adding five steals and five assists.
 Dylan Washburn scored four points and pulled down 10 rebounds.
 Kyle Schmitt (9), Collin Downs (4), Garrett Goethals (3), and Eli Stumbo (3) also scored.
 Eli Albrecht scored 12 points and made four steals for South Seneca, while Kyan Miller-Hopkins scored nine points, all from beyond the arc.
 Qiming Huang (6), Brant Hill (6), Maddox Sapio (4), Derek Andrews (3), and Hayden Dresser (3) rounded out scoring.

 HORNELL (12-8) 48